wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240703_eurobike_part_I/index.md

 If this looks like a racktime Snap-It 2.0 with two grooves filed in, that's because that's what the prototype essentially is.
 The grroves don't serve a functional purpose and are mostly there to prevent use of high-load accessories with racks that are not rated for them.
 ![A Urban Ikki child seat with the new heavy duty snapit interface](images/carlundmartha2.jpg) The seat is a rebranded Urban Ikki, something that I expect will stay the status quo for a bit.
 Action felt decent on the 3D-printed prototype, which leaves me very optimistic about the production version.
-In terms of accessories they were showing off two trunkbags, a stylish handbag type with roll closure that kinda looks like a paper bag, and a backpack that snaps into the top of the rack, much like the Atranvelo PENDING.
+In terms of accessories they were showing off two trunkbags, a stylish handbag type with roll closure that kinda looks like a paper bag, and a backpack that snaps into the top of the rack, somewhat like the Atranvelo Metro Messenger.
 Even being under the new brand, I expect these to be compatible with regular Snap-it 2.0 racks.
 ![The Carl&Marta Logo above a mannequin, it kinda looks like a geometric rose.](images/carlundmartha4.jpg) I think the logo kinda looks like the [Carpenter Brut](https://carpenterbrut.bandcamp.com) one.